edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 > If it doesn't, then please stay after class for 30 minutes to get git installed.
 Or come to office hours 45 minutes before the next class and get your issues fixed.

+> Everyone open up Sublime Text on their computer.
+If you don't have it, then start downloading it and installing it now.

+> The rest of the programs can be installed and downloaded during office hours before or after class with instructors and TAs

-* *TA's and Instructors will assist those students who need help (WiFi connection, Sublime Text, etc.).*
+* *TA's and Instructors assist students who need help (WiFi connection, Sublime Text, etc.).*

-* If there are still issues, let students know that you and TAs are available for 30 minutes after class and 45 minutes before the next class
+* *If there are still issues, let students know that you and TAs are available for 30 minutes after class and 45 minutes before the next class*
 ----

 ----
 ###### Break (15 minutes) 100 minutes went by including break
 ----

-### 5. Instructor do (15 minutes)
+### 5. Instructor do (10 minutes)

 * Point out to students that they should be storing all their code in one folder that's easily accessible.